MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

 The Segment Resolver adapter defines a REST interface.
 The request to this adapter contains in its body all the required information to decide which segment the end-user belongs to and sends the it back to the application.

-To obtain the configuration by parameters:
+To obtain the configuration by parameters, use the Live Update API to send the request:

 #### iOS